Am I overweight?

-Being overweight puts you at risk of high blood pressure, heart disease and type 2 diabetes.
+Being overweight raises your risk of high blood pressure, heart disease and type 2 diabetes.
 It can lead to your arteries becoming narrowed and clogged up (atherosclerosis).
 All these things can increase your risk of a stroke.

 It's not just how much weight you carry, but how you carry it as well.
 If you carry extra weight around your waist, you are more likely to have high blood pressure, diabetes or other health problems.
 So it's even more important to make sure you're a healthy weight.